zavalab/ADAM_Documentation/waste_to_energy.md

 <h2>Background</h2>

 <p>
-    Cattle manure from CAFOs contribute to air pollution and water pollution through the emission of greenhouse gases and nutrient runoff to surrounding bodies of water.
+    Cattle manure from CAFOs contributes to air pollution and water pollution through the emission of greenhouse gases and nutrient runoff to surrounding bodies of water.
 Rather than simply disposing of the waste and allowing it to generate pollutants, we can process this waste into bio-electricity.
 </p>

 <p>